OPS-E2E-PPE/VBA-Docs/api/Outlook.MeetingItem.Send(even).md

 ---
-title: MeetingItem.Send Event (Outlook) ms.prod: outlook
+title: MeetingItem.Send event (Outlook)
 api_name:
 - Outlook.MeetingItem.Send
 ms.assetid: 9dc87c39-d209-dc06-86e8-ce00f9cb152f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MeetingItem.Send Event (Outlook)
+# MeetingItem.Send event (Outlook)

 Occurs when the user selects the **Send** action for an item, or when the **Send** method is called for the item, which is an instance of the parent object.

 ## Syntax

 _expression_. `Send`( `_Cancel_` )

-_expression_ A variable that represents a [MeetingItem](./Outlook.MeetingItem.md) object.
+_expression_ A variable that represents a [MeetingItem](Outlook.MeetingItem.md) object.

 ## Parameters